zipperer/multiplayer-git/Howto_SSH_Auth.md

 ## Upload Public Key to GitHub

-Now you need to copy the public key to your clipboard: (replace the file path, if you have a key pair with different names)
+Now you need to copy the public key to your clipboard: (replace the file path, if you have a key pair with a different name)

 On Mac, you can run `pbcopy < ~/.ssh/id_rsa.pub`.
 On Windows, you can run `clip < ~/.ssh/id_rsa.pub`.